Make a new R Package project in RStudio:

 Add the file shiftcipher.R

-to your project by putting it in the R
+to your project by putting it in the R subdirectory.

-package.
+Install the roxygen2 package.
 (Windows users may also have

 to install RTools and the

-package to get roxygen2
+magrittr package to get roxygen2 to work.)
+Get

-rid of the stubs hello.R
+rid of the stubs hello.R in the R directory

-in the man
+and hello.Rd in the man directory.
+In the

-tab, click on More
+Build tab, click on More and

-, and check the box that says
+Configure Build Tools..., and check the box that says

 “Generate documentation with Roxygen”.
-In Roxygen Options
+In Roxygen Options,

 check the box that says to automatically reoxygenize when running